PyFstat/PyFstat/README.md

 ### `pyfstat` installation

-The script can be installed system wide, assuming you are in this directory, via
+The script can be installed system wide, assuming you are in the source directory, via
 ```
 $ python setup.py install
 ```